charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 ### 4. Request a Provisioning Certificate

-Before creating the Contract Data package, the MO has to request the current Provisioning Certificate by the Provisioning Certificate ID from the pool.
+Before creating the Contract Data package, the eMSP has to request the current Provisioning Certificate by the Provisioning Certificate ID from the pool.

 ### 5. Lookup a Vehicle

-This method can be used by the MO to determine for a given PCID if a Provisioning Certificate is available in the PCP.
+This method can be used by the eMSP to determine for a given PCID if a Provisioning Certificate is available in the PCP.

 ## Data Cleansing